jamesclancy/SafeCardGame/README.md

 ```

-I then similarly bulk pulled some json info for an exitsting tcg game and added it to the database.
+I then similarly bulk pulled some json info for an existing TCG game and added it to the database.

-I now will have to impliment a deck repository and apis.
+I now will have to implement a deck repository and APIs.

 These I will implement in the next part.